ThiiLuu79/MyPortfolio/README.md

 - /education: contains images for education section

 /archives
-- Contains the compressed game files to download
+- Contains compressed files to download

 /video
 - Contains demo of the games